 Bananas in South Florida should also be watched for signs of nematode damage or symptoms of fusarium wilt and sigatoka disease.

-For more information about bananas, contact your local Extension office.
+For more information about bananas, contact your county Extension office.